Woman vet raped before being killed: 4 people arrested

 The complainant said she called her sister again at 9.44 PM, but the phone was switched off following which they approached the police.
 The body was found near a culvert on the Hyderabad-Bengaluru national highway, which is around 25 km from the toll plaza where she was last seen.

 "Outraged and deeply anguished by the murder...I am confident that @TelanganaDGP & the police will catch the animals who committed this heinous crime & deliver justice at the earliest.
-I'll personally monitor the case too.
+Ill personally monitor the case too.
 Anyone in distress, please dial 100," Rama Rao said in a tweet.
-Congress MP Rahul Gandhi expressed shock about the rape and murder of the woman.
+Congress MP Rahul Gandhi expressed sympathies with the victim's family.

 "The Ministry of Home Affairs will send an advisory to all states as a precautionary measure so that no such incident takes place in future," he told reporters outside Parliament in New Delhi.
 "On behalf of the central government, I am talking to the state government officials.
 The Telangana DGP is also coming to Delhi today and he will meet me.
 Those who were involved in the crime should be socially boycotted and no lawyer should represent them," he added..